-Information and advising are available for those veterans eligible for educational benefits under the various laws aiding veterans and their dependents.
+Information and advising are available for those eligible for educational benefits under the various laws aiding veterans and their dependents.
 Veterans eligible under Chapters 30, 31, 33,1606 and 1607 of Title 38, U.S. Code, and the Post 9/11 GI Bill are required to be degree seeking, but they may attend college part time.
-It is important for veterans to meet with an academic advisor prior to registration each term.
+It is important for veterans to meet with a student success advisor prior to registration each term.

 The Veteran Services Office completes the Veteran’s Certification for the United States Department of Veterans Affairs (VA).
 Benefits are paid on a sliding scale: